Parkinson's Disease

 Parkinson’s Disease Facts

-The disease is named after British physician James Parkinson, who first described it in 1817 (Parkinson’s News Today 2021).
+The disease is named after British physician James Parkinson, who first described it in 1817 (Wexler 2023).

 It’s estimated that there are close to 219,000 Australians living with Parkinson’s disease (Fight Parkinson’s 2022).

-Parkinson’s disease is a global phenomenon, recognised across cultures.
-It is estimated to impact 8,500,000 people worldwide and is slightly more common in men than in women (WHO 2022; Brain Foundation 2022).
+Parkinson’s disease is estimated to impact 8.5 million people worldwide and is slightly more common in men than in women (WHO 2023).

-About 20% of people with Parkinson's will experience symptoms before the age of 50.
-This is known as young onset Parkinson's.
-Treatments are the same but the experience of the disease tends to differ (Parkinson's Australia 2020a; Michael J. Fox Foundation 2016).
+Some people with Parkinson's will experience symptoms before the age of 50.
+This is known as young-onset Parkinson's disease.
+Treatments are the same, but the experience of the disease tends to differ (Michael J. Fox Foundation 2016).

 Causes of Parkinson’s Disease

-The exact cause of Parkinson's disease is not yet understood, hence the name ‘idiopathic Parkinson’s disease’ (Better Health Channel 2020; Parkinson’s Australia 2020b).
+The exact cause of Parkinson's disease is not yet understood (Better Health Channel 2022).

 However, factors that may contribute to the development of Parkinson’s disease include the following (or a combination of these):